Joseph Lowery Fast Facts

 February 13, 2011 - Delivers a sermon at Cascade United Methodist Church in Atlanta for the first time since suffering a stroke in 2010.

-December 7, 2014 - Suffers a fractured hip after a fall at a Santa Barbara, California hotel.
+December 7, 2014 - Suffers a fractured hip after a fall at a California hotel.